Feminist Theory: From Margin to Center

 Feminist Theory: From Margin to Center is a 1984 book about feminist theory by bell hooks.
-The book confirmed her importance as a leader in radical feminist thought.
+It was first published by South End Press in 1984.
+The book confirmed her importance in radical feminist thought.
 The "margin" in the title refers to hooks' description of black women as existing on the margins and their lives hidden from mainstream American society as well as not being part of mainstream feminist theory.
 The book was published in French in 2017.

-In the Preface to the New edition of the book, hooks outlines how she wrote the book as a response to the need for theory that took into account gender, race and class.
-A need that came from the women's liberation movement being primarily structured around issues relevant to white women with class privilege.
+In the preface to the 2015 third edition, hooks states that the women's liberation movement was primarily structured around issues relevant to white women with class privilege, and therefore the book addresses a need for feminist theory that takes into account gender, race and class.

 In the first chapter hooks critiques Betty Friedan's The Feminine Mystique (1963) as being a limited one dimensional perspective on women's reality even if it is a useful discussion about the impact of sexist discrimination on a select group of women, college-educated, middle- and upper-class married white women, namely housewives. hooks argues that Friedan does not include the lives, experiences or needs of women without men, women without children, women without homes, non-white women or poor women.